Month 12, Day 26, Saturday 7:15 p.m.

 The woman shook the pouch one last time and then upended it over the middle of the sand Circle on the table.
 Bones spilled out.
 The pull on Siobhan’s ward spiked sharply.

-The bones could have been chicken leg bones, but they weren’t shaped quite right for that.
+The bones could almost have been chicken leg bones, but they weren’t shaped quite right for that.

 ‘Finger bones,’ Siobhan realized.
 ‘Humanoid.
 Probably human.
-All a little different, and more than ten of them.
-These came from multiple people.’
+All a little different, and more than ten of them.’
 On closer inspection, she saw that runes were carved into every inch of their surfaces.